Ride Share Accidents

 As far as passengers are concerned, they are paying to be driven by someone from one place to another, whether they use a taxi, limo or ride share company; but ride share companies say that’s where the similarities end.

-Transportation Referral companies book rides, refer clients to transportation services, and collect money for these services, while ride share companies say they are technology companies who only offer an app that connects passengers with drivers.
+• Ride share companies say they are technology companies who only offer an app that connects passengers with drivers.

-Laws were set in stone long ago to govern taxi and limousine companies; but laws to govern ride share companies are as new as the services they fulfill, and they have undergone some changes to address issues that have arisen and protect the passengers they carry.
+• Laws to govern ride share companies are new and have undergone some changes to address issues and protect the passengers they carry.

 Ride share companies contend that they are not accountable for accidents caused by their drivers because they are independent contractors, not employees, who use their personal vehicles to perform their duties.
 However, they are required to carry liability insurance to cover these vehicles – up to $1 million depending on the whether the driver was carrying a passenger secured through the app as codified in Georgia statute O.C.G.A. §33-1-24.
 These companies are also required to comply with state and federal regulations; so in some injury circumstances, there may be compelling liability arguments when the companies are not in compliance.